nameless-and-blameless/TAG/wiki/Home.md

-Welcome to The American Genocide (TAG) wiki, where we **reveal** the harrowing reality of a hidden genocide unfolding before our eyes.
+Welcome to The American Genocide (TAG) wiki, where we **reveal** the harrowing reality of a hidden genocide occurring right before our eyes.
 TAG is not just a name; it's a stark representation of the systematic eradication of individuals across the United States.

 > [!NOTE]
 > Yes, this is what the Book of Revelation is about.
 There's no need to worry, Earth, Humanity, Electricity, GitHub and iPhones will be here tomorrow and for the indefinite future.